 Ironstone-pan

-An ironstone-pan is an indurated is normally horizon dominantly composed of iron oxides with or without manganese oxides.
+An ironstone-pan is an indurated B horizon that is given the notation Bsm.
+It is dominantly composed of iron oxides with or without manganese oxides.
 It has all of the following characteristics:

 The upper boundary is distinct, abrupt or sharp; AND